Salah856/AWS_WhitePapers_Summary/IPv6 on AWS.md

 These servers can then offer an IP address lease to the client.
 IPv6 has no concept of broadcast and initially did not feature DHCP capability.

+However, the community has become used to DHCP, and so RFC 8415 was developed to introduce DHCPv6.

+In the absence of broadcast capability, DHCPv6 makes use of the well-known multicast address for all DHCP servers/relays, ff02::1:2.

+Amazon VPC has built in support for address assignment via DHCP for both IPv4 and IPv6.

+Address allocation works similar to static address reservation in traditional DHCP servers:

+   the IP address assigned to the elastic network interface construct determines the IP address the VPC DHCP infrastructure offers the resource requesting an address.

+Amazon VPC also offers the ability to configure DHCP option sets which can be used to provide additional configuration information such as domain name or DNS servers to use.
+In a dual-stack design all IP addresses used in an option set need to be IPv4.